What Is a Virtual Receptionist?

 Do virtual receptionists work weekends and bank holidays?

-AI-powered virtual receptionists work 24/7/365 with no extra charge.
-Human services vary — some include weekends, others charge a premium.
-Always check before signing up.
+AI virtual receptionists work 24/7/365 at no extra charge.
+Human services vary — some include weekends, others charge 20–50% extra.
+Always confirm before signing up.

-Is it GDPR compliant?
+Is a virtual receptionist GDPR compliant?

 What is the ROI of a virtual receptionist?